-Payment is to be made each fortnight or at such frequencies as are mutually agreed into the employee's bank account or by agreement as a cheque or in cash.
+Payment is to be made each fortnight into the employee's bank account.

 Part time and full time employees shall be paid an Annual Leave loading of 17.5% at the time of their taking leave in respect to leave accrued on and after 1 January 2005.